Greatest Wolverhampton Players Ever – Top 10 Wolves Legends

-Wolverhampton Wanderers is one of the biggest football club in England.
+Wolverhampton Wanderers is one of the biggest football clubs in England.
 Wolves were one of the founding members of the Football League in 1888.
 They have won the English League title three times and the FA Cup four times.
-Many great players have played for Wolves in it’s rich history.
+Many great players have played for the club in its rich history.
 Let us have a look at some of the greatest Wolverhampton players ever.

 10. Ron Flowers

 Ron was an attacking wing-half and played in well over 500 games for Wolves, scoring 32 times.
 He spent 15 years as a professional at Molineux and scored 37 goals in 512 games before joining Northampton Town in September 1967.

 He has three league titles to his name, an FA Cup winners medal in 1960, and most recently, a belated 1966 World Cup winners medal for his place in England’s triumphant squad.